HYPNOTHERAPY NEW ZEALANDInformation & Resources

 Understand the Course Content

 There are two common and effective styles of Hypnotherapy: Suggestive and Analytical.
-Ideally, Suggestive Hypnotherapy techniques should be learned, experienced and mastered separately - before progressing on to the more complicated Analytical Hypnotherapy styles.
+And within those two styles there are also peculiarities of treatment structure more or less suited to different therapists and clients' issues.
+Ideally, Suggestive Hypnotherapy techniques should be learned, experienced and mastered separately - before progressing on to the more complicated and advanced Analytical Hypnotherapy styles.

-Caution: If a course advertises a certain number of hours of training; check exactly how much of that is face-to-face time with the tutor and how much is expected extra study or assignment time!
-Also, find out how much of the course content is not Hypnotherapy (EG: NLP) but cited as part of the Hypnotherapy course content and/or study hours!Tip # 5
+Caution 1: If a course advertises a certain number of hours of training; check exactly how much of that is face-to-face time with the tutor (either in a classroom or as an online meeting) and how much is expected extra study or assignment time!
+Also, find out how much of the course content is not Hypnotherapy (EG: NLP) but cited as part of the Hypnotherapy course.Tip #7

+Is their qualification recognised?
 Each individual trainer in NZ awards either their own independent qualification, or maybe one from an overseas organisation.
 This should be awarded immediately on completion and passing of the course examination(s).
-Remember to ask what the standard time for assessing your examination might be and how soon afterwards you'll receive your qualification Certificate or Diploma from them.
+If it's not clearly advertised, ask what the standard time for assessing your examination might be and how soon afterwards you'll receive your qualification Certificate or Diploma from them.

-Caution: Fees range from a few hundred dollars to many thousands of dollars.
-If you do choose a "high value" classroom course, look for a clear (in writing) course fee refund or transfer policy.
-Also, it pays to check what happens if the course is postponed or transferred to a different venue or city, because you may have to meet extra travel and accommodation costs if it's held in a different location from that which you originally signed up for!Tip # 7
+Caution 1: Make sure that a classroom course has a clear and confirmed date and venue before paying any money!
+Fees for classroom courses can be many thousands of dollars.
+If you do choose a "high cost" classroom course, look for a clear (in writing) course fee refund or transfer policy.
+Also, it pays to check what happens if the course is postponed or transferred to a different venue or city, because you may have to meet extra travel and accommodation costs if it's held in a different location from that which you originally signed up for!Tip #9

 Caution: When you enrol for a course, be careful about signing away any future rights to practice as a Hypnotherapist.
 Some trainers may require you to do this!
-You might have to complete a certain part of, or even all of, their course and pass their examination processes before practicing professionally - or even before you hypnotise anyone at all, for any reason!Final Word
+You might have to complete a certain part of, or even all of, their course and pass their examination processes before practicing professionally - or even before you hypnotise anyone at all, for any reason!Tip #10

 Certificate in Clinical Hypnotherapy